oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab1-initialize-the-bds-environment/initialize-the-bds-environment.md

 ## Task 1: Prepare BDS Environment

-1. Create an BDS (ODH 2.0) environment on OCI.
-Refer to the following link for the details.
-Note: select 3 OCPU for worker nodes.
+1. Create an BDS (ODH 2.0) environment on OCI.Please select 3 OCPU for worker nodes.
+And set the cluster name as bds-cluster.
+Refer to the following link to created BDS cluster.
    [Get Started with Oracle Big Data Service (non-HA)](https://apexapps.oracle.com/pls/apex/f?p=133:180:115193385491492::::wid:762)

    You should follow below labs:

    Lab 1: Setup the BDS Environment

    Lab 2: Create a BDS Hadoop Cluster

    Lab 4: Access a BDS Node Using a Public IP Address

    Lab 5: Use Cloudera Manager and Hue to Access a BDS Cluster

-cluster name: bds-cluster

 2. Add Kafka and Flink services.
 Log into Ambari with the following URL.